Success Story #3:

-He discovered my private Marriage Counseling Weekend Intensives for couples in crisis and he noticed that I specialize in affair-recovery.
-Doug pleaded with Nancy to join him in doing a weekend couples therapy intensive with me and she reluctantly agreed.
+He discovered my private Marriage Counseling Intensives for couples in crisis and he noticed that I specialize in affair-recovery.
+Doug pleaded with Nancy to join him in doing a couples therapy intensive with me and she reluctantly agreed.

 The intensive I did with Doug and Nancy lasted for 3 days, during which I guided them through my seven-stage Affair Recovery Program.

-I began the weekend by helping them de-escalate.
+I began the intensive by helping them de-escalate.
 I helped Nancy get her rage under control and Doug get his anxiety down to a manageable level.
 Once they were calmer, Nancy agreed to give their marriage one last chance and to put the divorce proceedings on hold.